mgingras/synonymizer/README.md

 -[x] Modify the output field on the right with synonymized data
 -[X] Better(ish) picking response words (now randomly choses amongst responses that match gramatical context)
 -[X] Implement natural language recognition and replace words with valid synonym (verb, noun, adjective) (currently just replace with whichever has data(stupid))
-Clean up stylesheet
+-[ ] On client side when sending queries cast to lowercase
+-[ ] When getting back upercase if after a punctuation point
--[ ] Get rid of unused styles
+-[ ] Get rid of unused css styles
--[ ] Add media conditions in order to optimize for mobile cd
+-[ ] Add media conditions in order to optimize for mobile (looks bad on iphone and ipad atm, probably looks bad on other devices as well)

 Props to Andrew LeBlanc for his JS natural language API: [Stanford Natural Language Parser](http://nlp.naturalparsing.com/documentation)